When you launch the Afero Profile Editor, the Startup window appears:

 The system menu bar contains a few items worth noting.
 Select:

-Below the Discard and Save buttons is the Preview/Example area.
+Below the Discard and Save buttons is the Preview/Example pane.
 Depending on what is displaying in the center pane of the window, you may see example views of the mobile app UI, the Modulo board, or UI elements you’re working with.